COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 ==== World Theme

 Although a theme has not been decided, we wanted to implement a cyberpunk or synthwave world.
-Cyberpunk is a genre of science fiction that focuses on a combination of high technology and low quality of living, for example cyborgs and artificial intelligence, juxtaposed with societal decay. @cyberpunk Synthwave, on the other hand, is a genre of music, that often draws inspiration from graphics seen in the 1980's, such as neon, wireframes, video cassettes and more as part of a visual aesthetic. @synthwave
+Cyberpunk is a genre of science fiction that focuses on a combination of high technology and low quality of living, for example cyborgs and artificial intelligence, juxtaposed with societal decay @cyberpunk.
+Synthwave, on the other hand, is a genre of music, that often draws inspiration from graphics seen in the 1980's, such as neon, wireframes, video cassettes and more as part of a visual aesthetic @synthwave.

 #figure(
   image("Images/synthwave.png", width: 70%),
   caption: [Image of the synthwave aesthetic.]
 )

-Within these worlds there will be a number of puzzle ideas which we wanted to implement.

-==== Dance Dance Revolution
+==== Dance Dance Revolution Puzzle

 Dance Dance Revolution is a series of arcade video machines, where the player is required to step on the specified locations on the floor of the machine.
 The floor of the game is partitioned into four sections using the four cardinal directions with symbols pointing in each direction.
 The game indicates the section of the floor on which the user is to step by presenting luminous arrows on the screen that point in the direction corresponding to the relevant section of the floor.
 Dance Dance Revolution presents the on-screen arrows as travelling from one side of the arcade machine's screen to another, entering a virtual box.
 When the arrow symbol enters this box, the user is to step on the corresponding section of the machine's floor.
 The game synchronises these events to music so the movement of the player's feet will roughly follow the beat of the song that is playing which mimicks dancing hence the name "Dance Dance Revolution".